mblwhoi/drupal_faceted_search/README.txt

 Faceted searches are database-intensive.
 If your server can barely keep up with your traffic, this package will make things worst.
-Make sure to benchmark performance before deploying this package on a busy site.
+Make sure to benchmark performance before deploying this system on a busy site.

 Requirements